InsertDisc/pattrmm/README.md

 For stand-alone setup:

     Just drop pattrymm.py in a subfolder of your Plex Meta Manager config folder and run it.
-A settings file will be created in the new preferences folder.
+A settings file will be created in the newly created preferences folder.
 The script will stop so you can fill in the appropriate settings in preferences/settings.yml.
     You can modify the appearance of the generated overlays file using the preferences/*-returning-soon-template.yml files.
 Run the script again after you make your changes to initiate a full cycle.